 Electrodiagnostic Testing

 Home What is Peripheral Neuropathy?
-Evaluation and Tests Electrodiagnostic Testing
+Neurological Evaluations Electrodiagnostic Testing

 Electrodiagnostic tests measure the electrical activity of muscles and nerves.
-By measuring the electrical activity they are able to determine if there is nerve damage, the cause of the damage, and if the damaged nerves are responding to treatment.
+By measuring the electrical activity, they can determine if there is nerve damage, the cause of the damage, and if the damaged nerves are responding to treatment.

 Two common electrodiagnostic tests are: